pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

 ## Seminars

+-   *Propensity score methods*.
+Specialist lecture during the class of Health Data Science (MSc), Ca' Foscari University of Venice, a.y.
+    2023/2024.

-### Disproportionality analysis: statistical methods for pharmacosurveillance
+-   *Disproportionality analysis: statistical methods for pharmacosurveillance*.
 Specialist lecture during the class of Advanced Medical Statistics and Epidemiology (MSc), University of Padua, a.y.
 2020/2021, 2021/2022 and 2022/2023.

-### Extraction of tumor stage thought text mining of pathology records
+-   *Extraction of tumor stage thought text mining of pathology records*.
 Specialist lecture during the class of Statistical Methods for Epidemiology (BSc), University of Padua, a.y.
 2018/2019 and 2019/2020.